arackaf/svelte-helpers/README.md

 ## Modal

 A declarative modal component.
 Receives an `open` prop that, when true, renders the modal with an overlay behind it.
-The modal also takes an `onClose` function that's called when the user clicks outside the modal, or presses escape.
-This function should ultimately cause your `open` prop to become false.
+The modal fires a `close` event when the user clicks outside the modal, or presses escape.
+The handler should ultimately cause your `open` prop to become false.

-The modal and overlay will both animate in and out, although these animations are not (yet) configurable.
+The modal and overlay will both animate in and out.
+These animations are not (yet) configurable.

 ```svelte
 <script>